A Beginners Guide to Lead Gen.

 It’s important to hit your offer from multiple different angles.
-Spread your love and offers across many different avenues as possible.
+Spread your marketing and offers across many different avenues as possible.

 Ultimately, you want to get people to say “yes” to your offer.
 As marketers, that’s exactly what we want.
-So the more variations of the offer we have out there, the different perspectives were able to give on a single offer.
+So the more variations of the offer we have out there, the more perspectives we are able to provide on a single offer.
 And in return, the more data we receive.

 Different platforms have different audiences and will yield different results.

-Moreover, if you’re having difficulty growing your leads, it could be that your offer isn’t compelling.
-It’s not irresistible.
+Moreover, if you’re having difficulty generating leads, it could be that your offer isn’t compelling enough.

 So how do you recognize when an offer is on fire?

-People will just naturally want to get their hands on it because, well… it’s something that they want.
+People naturally want to get their hands on it because it’s something that they want.

 Remember that when your offer is scarce, relevant, in high demand and exclusive, it becomes desirable.